How to Communicate with Mission Control Regarding Tickets (Send, Assign or Inquire About Mission Control Work)

 1. How urgent is the user's request?
 Are they able to continue working?
 Is the user's work critical to the customer's business (such as a that of a CEO)?
 Depending on the severity of the issue, the definition of addressing the issue "promptly" could range from "immediate action" to "schedule for action by the end of the day."

-4. How complicated is the issue?
+3. How complicated is the issue?
 How long will it take to resolve?
 Is it a simple password reset, or something more complex?

-If you conclude that the user should be referred to Mission Control, inform the user you are forwarding them to the "help desk team" (do not mention Mission Control) and forward the call for the user to (347) 308-6455 (our help desk number).
+If you conclude that the user should be referred to Mission Control, inform the user you are forwarding them to the "help desk team" (do not mention our vendor Mission Control) and forward the call for the user to (347) 308-6455 (our help desk number).

 How to contact Mission Control about a Ticket